brentvollebregt/media-picker/README.md

 - Output location (default is sorted/ in the input)
 - Click on image enlarges to whole window (allow for zoom?)
 - Click on right/left side of image to go to next
+- When wanting to export, as where to save